 The financial plan section is where we will present the financial forecast we talked about earlier in this guide.

-Now that you have a clear idea of what goes in your edible seaweeds farm business plan, let's look at the solutions you can use to draft yours.
+Now that you have a clear idea of what goes in your edible seaweed farm business plan, let's look at the solutions you can use to draft yours.

-What tool should I use to write my edible seaweeds farm's business plan?
+What tool should I use to write my edible seaweed farm's business plan?

-In this section, we will be reviewing the two main solutions for creating an edible seaweeds farm business plan:
+In this section, we will be reviewing the two main solutions for creating an edible seaweed farm business plan:

 - Using specialized online business plan software,